A congenital heart defect is a problem with the structure of the heart that a child is born with.

 Examples of congenital heart valve problems include:

 - Aortic stenosis (stuh-NO-sis).
 A baby may be born with an aortic valve that has one or two valve flaps (cusps) instead of three.
-This creates a smaller, narrow opening for blood to pass through.
+This creates a small, narrowed opening for blood to pass through.
 The heart must work harder to pump blood through the valve.
 Eventually, this leads to enlarging of the heart and thickening of the heart muscle.

 - Pulmonary stenosis.
 A defect on or near the pulmonary valve narrows the pulmonary valve opening and slows the blood flow.